libhal/continuous-integration/README.md

   package.
 Default is an empty string.

 This workflow runs on an Ubuntu 22.04 runner.
-It checks out the code for the library, installs CMake and Conan, adds the `libhal` Conan repository to the Conan remotes, creates and sets up the default Conan profile, signs into JFrog Artifactory if the workflow is running on the `main` branch, installs the libhal settings_user.yml file, installs host OS profiles, installs processor profiles
+It checks out the code for the library, installs Conan, adds the `libhal` Conan repository to the Conan remotes, creates and sets up the default Conan profile, signs into JFrog Artifactory if the workflow is running on the `main` branch, installs the libhal settings_user.yml file, installs host OS profiles, installs processor profiles